mayasharma2110/Treat-Yourself/README.md

 * The register page allows new users to register to the site with a username, email and password.

-* The login page allows registered users to login with thier username or email and password.
+* The login page allows registered users to login with their username or email and password.

 * The logout page allows logged in users to logout.

 * The products page allows users to quickly see the products on the site with main details including price and rating.
 This page also allows users to quickly add 1 of any item to their shopping bag.
-Additionally admin have quick links to edit or delete any products in the store from here.
+Additionally, admin have quick links to edit or delete any products in the store from here.

 * The product detail page allows users to see full information of a product including the description and any user reviews that have been made.
 From here users can select a one-off purchase and the quantity or they can subscribe to get their favourite product sent regularly to them.
 Logged in users have quick links to rate/review the product from this page, if the user has reviewed/rated the product previously they will be given information on how to edit/delete their rating/review.
 If a logged in user has created a review they are able to edit or delete it from this page.
 Admin also have quick links for admin users to edit/delete a product from here and also to delete any reviews on this page.

-* The shopping bag pag allows users to view what is currently in their basket and to update or delete any items from here.
+* The shopping bag page allows users to view what is currently in their basket and to update or delete any items from here.
 Users can only update the quantity of one-off purchases and not for subscriptions, this is on purpose.
 They can't add more than one subscription for the same product from either the product detail page or the bag.
-Also users can only add 10 of any item at a time to their bag and they can't add more than this from either the product detail page or the bag.
+Also, users can only add 10 of any item at a time to their bag and they can't add more than this from either the product detail page or the bag.

 * The checkout page allows users to enter their delivery and billing information to complete the purchase.